 CMH Primary Stroke Center

 In March of 2008, Calvert Memorial Hospital was designated a Primary Stroke Center by the Maryland Institute for Emergency Medical Services Systems (MIEMSS) recognizing that CMH meets or exceeds the requirements set by the state for effectively treating strokes.
+In May of 2013, the hospital was re-designated as a primary stroke center for a five year period.
 This designation assures stroke patients that CMH is using the latest and best therapies and treatments to ensure the best possible outcomes.

 In addition, the designation permits Emergency Medical Services (EMS) personnel to transport apparent stroke patients to CMH over a non-designated center.

-To receive the designation as a Primary Stroke Center, Calvert's program went through a rigorous application process and submitted data on stroke admissions, treatment plans and outcomes.
-The final step was an onsite inspection by the MIEMSS survey team in December of 2007, where three surveyors evaluated our processes, interviewed staff and looked at our outcomes.
+To receive the re-designation as a Primary Stroke Center, Calvert's program went through a rigorous application process and submitted data on stroke admissions, treatment plans and outcomes.
+The final step was an onsite inspection by the MIEMSS survey team in June 2013, where a surveyor evaluated our processes, interviewed staff and looked at our outcomes.